-Our teacher this year is Mrs. Bruzzese and we are lucky to have Mrs. Taylor every morning to help us learn.
-Miss.
-Latham and Mrs. Fairbrother join us in the afternoons to allow us to learn even more!
+Our teacher this year is Mrs. Bruzzese and we are lucky to have Mrs. Wright every morning to help us learn.
+We are very proud of our new uniform, we hope you think that we look smart!

 This year we will be learning lots of exciting things!
+This year we will be learning how to become independent and all about positive thinking and growth mindset.
 We like to link our Literacy and Guided Reading work with our themes and are really looking forward to creating some amazing work!
-We like to use film clips to give us ideas and have already enjoyed exploring Great Fire of London, Dragon and Three Pigs film clips.
 There will be lots more to come!

 We really like to read to people and love opportunities to practise at home with our parents, grandparents, aunties, uncles, in fact any body who will listen and enjoy our reading!
-We have fun playing games on MyMaths to help us become mathematical geniuses!
+We have fun playing games on the Learnpads to help us become mathematical geniuses!

 We are a very enthusiastic class and we're looking forward to a very exciting year!

 World Maths Day 2018